menu

 Overview

 Millersburg is a tiny city located in the state of Kentucky.
 With a population of 741 people and just one neighborhood, Millersburg is the 287th largest community in Kentucky.
-Millersburg has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.
+Millersburg has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.

 Millersburg real estate is some of the most expensive in Kentucky, although Millersburg house values don't compare to the most expensive real estate in the U.S.